 One of the best things about going on the road to give speeches (aside from sampling the local cuisine) is to see how workplaces are evolving.
-Last week I had the honor of delivering a keynote to the folks at the American Chemical Society and their Chemical Abstracts Service.
+Recently, I had the honor of delivering a keynote to the folks at the American Chemical Society and their Chemical Abstracts Service.
 CAS, as it is known, “is made up of scientists who collect, and organize all publicly disclosed substance information creating the world’s most valuable collection of content that is vital to innovation worldwide.”

 After lunch, I was taken on a tour of the Columbus, OH facility and heard the story of how they are transforming much of their building to meet the demands of a new work flow.
 The software developers in the IT area, for instance, have adopted Agile as the way they perform work and this lends itself to ongoing discussions and connection throughout the day.
 In the “before” photo at the top of this post, you can see how many of the offices were set up in what they call “submarine hallways.”